- Brand name

 - joint pain and swelling

-Tell your doctor immediately if you notice any of the following side effects while you are taking Dalacin C capsules or several weeks after stopping treatment:
+Tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after stopping treatment with Dalacin C:

 - severe stomach cramps;